Equal Opportunity Policy

 Aroostook State Park, Big Rock (downhill skiing), and numerous cross-county ski trails and ATV trails are a short drive from campus.
 The Nordic Heritage Center is a world-class cross country ski facility that hosts the UMPI Ski team for four-season training.
 The Forum in Presque Isle hosts the UMPI hockey club team.
 The baseball and softball teams utilize the excellent fields at Presque Isle high school for their outdoor practice and games.
 The UMPI Golf team uses the Presque Isle Country Club for practice and also hosts the UMPI Invitational annually in September.

 The Campus Center, constructed in 1992, houses the Office of Conferences and Special Programs, the Owl’s Nest lounge, student organization offices, the Alumni room, the University Credit Union, access to the Cafeteria, and large multi-purpose meeting rooms which can seat up to 300.
-Students, faculty, staff and community members alike are able to reserve tooms in the campus center to host conferences, club meetings, movie nights, and more!
+Students, faculty, staff, and community members alike are able to reserve rooms in the campus center to host conferences, club meetings, movie nights, and more!

 Center for Innovative Learning (CIL)

 The CIL is designed to support students and promote premier scholastic achievement and lifelong learning for the campus community.
-It contains the Learning Commons, which houses Student Support Services and Counseling, the Tutoring and Writing Center, areas for studying, relaxing, and conversations, Information Technology Services, the Reed Art gallery, group workspaces, a Computer Lab, and the Library.
+It contains the Learning Commons, which houses Student Support Services and Counseling, the Tutoring and Writing Center, Media Lab, areas for studying, relaxing, and conversations, Information Technology Services, the Reed Art gallery, group workspaces, a Computer Lab, and the Library.